Harry Chapin: Death

-On the afternoon of July 16, 1981, Chapin was driving on the Long Island Expressway en route to perform at a free benefit concert at Lakeside Theater at Eisenhower Park in East Meadow, New York, that evening.
-At 12:27 p.m.
-Chapin had reportedly put on his emergency flashers, decelerated his vehicle's speed to 15 mph, and had weaved from the far-left lane to the center lane, to the left lane, and then back to the center lane before his vehicle was struck from behind by a semi-trailer truck.
+On the afternoon of July 16, 1981, Chapin was driving westbound on the Long Island Expressway en route to perform at a free benefit concert at Lakeside Theater at Eisenhower Park in East Meadow, New York, that evening.
+At 12:27 P.M. near exit 40 in Jericho, New York, Chapin had reportedly put on his emergency flashers, decelerated his vehicle's speed to 15 mph, and had weaved from the far-left lane to the center lane, to the left lane, and then back to the center lane before his vehicle was struck from behind by a semi-trailer truck.
 The force of the collision crushed the rear of the car, ruptured the fuel tank, and dragged the car several hundred feet on the pavement.
 Passersby managed to help the unconscious Chapin out of his engulfed 1975 Volkswagen Rabbit.
-Chapin was immediately taken by helicopter from the crash site outside Jericho, New York, to the nearby Nassau County Medical Center, where he was pronounced dead at 1:05 p.m. due to internal bleeding.
+Chapin was immediately taken by police helicopter from the crash site outside Jericho, New York, to the nearby Nassau County Medical Center.
+He was pronounced dead at 1:05 P.M. at the age of 38 due to cardiac arrest and internal bleeding.
+The coroner who examined the body declared the cardiac arrest a result rather than a cause of the accident.

-Chapin's widow won a $12 million decision in a negligence lawsuit against Supermarkets General, the owners of the truck involved.
+Sandra Chapin, Chapin's widow, won a $12 million decision in a negligence lawsuit against Supermarkets General, the owners of the truck involved in the accident.

 Chapin is buried in the Huntington Rural Cemetery in Huntington, New York.
 His epitaph is taken from his 1978 song "I Wonder What Would Happen to This World":